 A. Malware is a term which generally refers to malicious software...a computer, tablet or smartphone can become infected even by going to valid wesbites...if a website has compromised code, then the act of accessing the website can result in a "drive-by" infection which results in performance degradation, unexpected browser behavior, etc. Even the use of up-to-date anti-virus cannot prevent all infections.
 Be aware that ANY operating system can become infected...the best defense is prudent browsing, daily AV scans with up-to-date anti-malware, and ensuring any information you want to keep safe is backed up.
 DVITS works with businesses to ensure that they are reasonably protected from major threats. "malware"?
 I hear different information about this subject from different sources.

 Q. What are the real risks to my business from ransomware?

-A. Ransomware has become one of the most pervasive risks to today's businesses.
-Ransomware is basically malicious software which infects and is capable of locking users out of networked server data or locally stored data, including the computer operating system.
+A. Ransomware is one of the most pervasive risks to today's businesses.
+Ransomware is basically malicious software which infects and is capable of encrypting any data which that user and computer have access to on their network...effectively locking users out of networked server data or locally stored data.
 As with nearly all malware there is a profit motive installed...chiefly to infect a businesses systems, lock them down, then extort money from the business in exchange for unlocking the systems.
-One of the most malicious types of ransomware infections involves the encryption of data.
 See our blog for more info...